Token Sample Complexity of Attention: Mathematical preliminaries

-\paragraph{Reduction to the centered case.} All our results are stated for centered sub-Gaussian distributions, but they extend straightforwardly to non-centered sub-Gaussian distributions, up to adding some constants (related to the mean of the distribution) to the bounds.
-To keep the presentation as simple as possible, we focus on the centered case in the paper.
+When $\nu=\nu_n$, $f$ is equal to the empirical attention map $f_n$.
+As for $f_n$, $f$ depends on the context distribution $\nu$.
+As we fix $\nu$ in our work, we omit this dependence to alleviate notations. \end{definition} \paragraph{Reduction to the centered case.} All our results are stated for centered sub-Gaussian distributions, but they extend straightforwardly to non-centered sub-Gaussian distributions.
+The only modification in the main results is that the expectation of the distribution shows up in the bounds (in an explicit and controlled way).

-\paragraph{Attention as exponential tilting (importance sampling)} Let $X\sim\mu$ be a token and assume the denominators below are finite.
-Then